-HIST211W America in the 20th Century (3 Credits)

-A survey of history of the United States from 1900 to the present focusing upon areas of social, economic, political and diplomatic history.
+HIST211W America in the 20th Century (3 Credits) A survey of history of the United States from 1900 to the present focusing upon areas of social, economic, political and diplomatic history.
 (Prerequisite - Co-requisite: ENGL120W strongly recommended)

-HIST213W United States in the Great Depression
+HIST213W United States in the

+Great Depression

-An in-depth examination of the economic, political, cultural and social consequences of the events occurring between years 1929-1941.
+(3 Credits) An in-depth examination of the economic, political, cultural and social consequences of the events occurring between years 1929-1941.
 Special emphasis will be placed on the linkage of the relationships of corporate and governmental institutions as they emerged, developed and affected the United States.
 (Prerequisite - Co-requisite: ENGL120W strongly recommended)

-HIST214W Western Civilization I (3 Credits)
+HIST214W Ancient Western Civilization (Pre-history to 1500)

 An introduction to the historical analysis of the development of the institutions, ideologies and events that shaped the foundations of Western Civilization.
 The origins and evolution of Near Eastern Classical Greek, Roman and late Middle Ages civilizations are explored through lectures, discussions, readings and video presentations.
 These formative centuries are also analyzed from the cultural perspective through the year 1500.
-(Prerequisite - Co-requisite: ENGL120W strongly recommended)
+(Prerequisite -Co-requisite: ENGL120W strongly recommended)

-HIST215W Western Civilization II (3 Credits
+HIST215W Modern Western Civilization (1500 to Present)